Why Choose Ramah

 What does 'Sha'ar' mean?

 The word Sha’ar serves as an acronym for the Hebrew words “Sfat Ivrit b’Ramah” (Hebrew language at Ramah) and means “gate” or “portal.”
-Talented Israeli and American counselors will be leading the way as these campers go forth--playing, running, singing, sliding, and scoring, hakol b’ivrit (all in Hebrew)!
+Talented Israeli and American counselors will be leading the way as these campers learn to speak this beautiful language.

 Who will be running this program?

-Gili Bitan will be our Rosh Sha’ar (Sha’ar Director).
-In addition to working at Ramah Day Camp, Gili has taught in numerous area preschools and religious schools bringing Hebrew, Israel and Judaism to life.
-Working closely with Rachel and with a network of camp professionals around the country, Gili will nurture the development of the Sha’ar Philadelphia program, bringing it to fruition this summer.
+The program is run by our Rosh Sha’ar (Sha’ar Director).
+In addition to working at Ramah Day Camp, she has taught in numerous area preschools and religious schools, bringing Hebrew, Israel, and Judaism to life.
+Working closely with our Directors and with a network of camp professionals around the country, she nurtures the development of the Sha’ar program, bringing it to fruition each summer.

 I still have some questions.
 How can I find out more information?